Documentation

 Securing Spring Boot Applications

-Learn how to enable and configure security in a Vaadin Flow application using the built-in security helpers with Spring Boot.
+Enable and configure security in a Vaadin Flow application using built-in security helpers with Spring Boot.

-Although you can choose the security framework you want to use, Vaadin Flow comes with built-in security helpers that are most convenient to implement with Spring Security.
+Although you can choose the security framework you want, Vaadin Flow comes with built-in security helpers that are most convenient to implement with Spring Security.
 Using these built-in helpers with Spring Security makes it easier, faster, and safer to secure your Vaadin applications compared to using the Spring Security framework directly — or with any other security framework.

-This guide focuses on enabling security using the built-in helpers in combination with Spring Boot and Spring Security.
-For instructions on using the built-in helpers in non-Spring projects, see this separate chapter.
+This page focuses on enabling security using the built-in helpers in combination with Spring Boot and Spring Security.
+For instructions on using the built-in helpers in non-Spring projects, see the Securing Plain Java Applications documentation page.

 Introduction

-In a Spring Boot application, Vaadin Flow built-in security helpers enable a view-based access control mechanism with minimum Spring Security configuration.
-This view-based access control mechanism enables you to secure fully views in Vaadin Flow applications in a flexible way, based on different access level annotations.
+In a Spring Boot application, Vaadin Flow’s built-in security helpers enable a view-based access control mechanism with minimum Spring Security configuration.
+This mechanism allows you to secure views flexibly in Vaadin Flow applications, based on different access level annotations.
 Specifically, the view-based access control mechanism uses the @AnonymousAllowed, @PermitAll, @RolesAllowed, and @DenyAll annotations on view classes to define the access control rules.

-To enable the mechanism in a Vaadin Flow Spring Boot application without any security, add the following to the project if they don’t exist already:
+To enable the mechanism in a Vaadin Flow Spring Boot application without any security, add the following to your project, if they aren’t already included:

 • Spring Security dependencies;